 How Does Factoring Work?

 Also referred to as accounts receivables factoring or accounts receivable financing, business receivables factoring, or sometimes even invoice financing, invoice factoring involves selling your unpaid customer invoices (accounts receivable) to a factoring company, who will then pay you a percentage of the total invoice value (minus a discount rate known as a factoring fee).
 Factoring allows you to skip the wait for payments from your B2B customers.
 Whereas you might normally wait net 30 payment terms or longer for customers to pay their invoice, with factoring, an invoice factoring company purchases the invoice from you and typically gives you 70 to 90 percent of the total value upfront.
 If you’re a Viva client, you may qualify for advances of up to 98 percent.
-Understanding the differences between purchase order financing vs factoring can help you determine the best solution for your business needs.
+Understanding the differences between purchase order financing and factoring can help you determine the best solution for your business needs.

 When the invoice factoring company collects your customer’s payment, you receive the remainder of the invoice amount minus a nominal factor fee known as the factoring rate.
 There are no hidden fees.
 There’s no waiting for outstanding invoices to be paid, and you don’t take on debt like you would with a traditional business loan.
 And, because factoring is a financial transaction between you and a third party, you can record it for your end-of-year tax deductions.
 You can use your cash advance to cover expenses, grow, and more.